davep/davep.github.com/content/2025-02-28-mkdocs-gh-pages-redux.md

-Following on from [my post this morning](/2025/02/28/documenting-fspicker.html), regarding the problem I was having with `_mkdocstrings.css` being 404 any time I deployed by documentation, build with `mkdocs`/`mkdocstrings`, to GitHub Pages...
+Following on from [my post this morning](/2025/02/28/documenting-fspicker.html), regarding the problem I was having with `_mkdocstrings.css` being 404 any time I deployed my documentation, built with `mkdocs`/`mkdocstrings`, to GitHub Pages...

 It's come to light that I was doing this on hard mode, pretty much.